-It initially added 12 countries and territories to its ‘green list’ including Australia, New Zealand, Iceland and Gibraltar allowing people to go on foreign holidays without having to quarantine on their return.
+It has added 12 countries and territories to its ‘green list’ including Portugal, Australia, New Zealand, Iceland and Gibraltar allowing people to go on foreign holidays without having to quarantine on their return.

 However, most of Europe has been placed in the ‘amber’ category, including France, Spain, Germany, Belgium and Austria.
 So what exactly does that mean for those looking to visit France this summer?